eindiran/AutoWater/README.md

 Take three jumper wires (1 red, 1 black, 1 blue).
 Match them to the same colors coming off of the sensor.
 Run the red wire into the __5v__ pin on the Arduino: this will provide power to the sensor.
 Next run the blue wire to the __Analog 0__ pin, and the black wire to the ground pin (labeled __GND__).

 Power up the Arduino and upload __MoistureSensorTest.ino__ to it.
-Open up the Arduino IDE and from the tools menu select "__Serial Monitor__".
+Open up the Arduino IDE and from the tools menu select __Serial Monitor__.
 If everything has been set up correctly, the window which opens will display a reading from the sensor which is updated every few seconds.
+If the monitor displays nonsensical symbols instead of human-readable text, make sure that the baud rate for the monitor matches what is set in the code: using the vanilla code, set to __9600__ Bd.

+In order to be sure that the sensor is working proper, after you have begun to see readings from it, slowly add water to the plant.
+Pour carefully, taking care to not splash the sensor directly.
+Gradually the reading from the sensor should *decrease* in value.